sriram98v/Generalized-PD/README.md

 for max replace ```min``` with ```max``` in the above commands

 ### Finding the min and max generalized PD
-To compute the cophenetic distance between a pair of trees, please create a single file with the extension ```.tre``` containing the two trees in Newick format (line-separated).
-The run the following command to compute the cophenetic distance with depth as the path function:
+To compute the minimum Generalized PD, please create a single file with the extension ```.tre``` containing the tree in Newick format.
+The run the following command to compute the Minimum Generalized PD:
 ```bash
 genpd gen min -f <PATH TO .TRE FILE>
 ```